Test Drive: New Cadillac keeps big luxury sedan tradition - Greenwich Post

 Crash-test data aren’t available.
 According to data compiled by U.S. News & World Report, the CT6 is slightly more reliable than most cars in its class.

 We averaged about 23 mpg in mixed highway and urban driving.
-The CT6 is rated at 18 mpg city, 26 highway, and requires premium unleaded gasoline.
+The CT6 is rated at 18 mpg city, 26 highway, and requires premium unleaded gasoline.\

 2018 Cadillac CT6 Platinum AWD